Olly Robbins

-Sir Oliver Robbins (born 20 April 1975), is a senior British civil servant who served as the Prime Minister's Europe Adviser and the chief Brexit negotiator from 2017 to 2019, being appointed Permanent Under-Secretary at the Foreign Office in 2025.
-He is a controversial figure among Brexit supporters for his perceived pro-European stance.
-He previously served as the Permanent Secretary at the Department for Exiting the European Union from July 2016 to September 2017, and as the Prime Minister's Advisor on Europe and Global Issues from June 2016 to July 2016.
+Sir Oliver Robbins (born 20 April 1975) is a British former senior civil servant who served as the Prime Minister's Europe Adviser, the chief Brexit negotiator from 2017 to 2019, and Permanent Under-Secretary at the Foreign Office from 2025 to 2026.

+Prior to his roles relating to the European Union in HM Civil Service, Robbins served as Principal Private Secretary to the Prime Minister and Second Permanent Secretary at the Home Office.
+He also served as the Permanent Secretary at the Department for Exiting the European Union from July 2016 to September 2017, and as the Prime Minister's Advisor on Europe and Global Issues from June to July 2016.
 Between 2019 and 2025, he was an investment advisor with Goldman Sachs.

-Prior to his roles relating to the European Union in HM Civil Service, Robbins served as Principal Private Secretary to the Prime Minister and Second Permanent Secretary at the Home Office.
+He became a controversial figure among Brexit supporters for his perceived pro-European stance.

+He was appointed Permanent Under-Secretary, the most senior civil servant at the Foreign Office, in January 2025, but was dismissed in April 2026 over the controversy around Peter Mandelson's appointment as British ambassador to the United States.

 Early life and education

-Born in 1975 at Lambeth to Derek Robbins and Diana née Phillips, his father is Emeritus Professor of International Social Theory at the University of East London, where he has taught since it was founded as North East London Polytechnic in 1970, devoting his career to French post-structuralist social theory and the work of Pierre Bourdieu.
-His mother was also a civil servant, who later left her job to raise her children.
+Robbins was born in 1975 in Lambeth, to Derek Robbins and Diana (née Phillips).
+His father is Emeritus Professor of International Social Theory at the University of East London, where he has taught since it was founded as North East London Polytechnic in 1970, devoting his career to French post-structuralist social theory and the work of Pierre Bourdieu.
+His mother was a civil servant, who left her job to raise her children.

-Educated at Colfe's School, a private school in Lee, South East London, Robbins then went up to Hertford College, Oxford, where he read Philosophy, Politics and Economics (PPE), graduating with a Bachelor of Arts (BA) degree in 1996.
+He was educated at Colfe's School, a private school in Lee, south-east London, and Hertford College, Oxford, where in 1996 he took a BA in PPE.
 At Oxford, he was elected President of the Oxford Reform Club, a group promoting a federal European Union.
-He has been nicknamed "Sir Humphrey" after the Yes Minister Permanent Secretary character Sir Humphrey Appleby.